Rstraney/IDS-6145-Final-Project/README.md

 As described in the Model section, there are assumptions and parameters that need to be estimated to develop a meaningful simulation.
 The resources mentioned above and others will assist us in identifying these estimates.
 Below are a few of the preliminary estimates for the simulation as well as any relevant assumptions or limitations:
 - The maximum daily park attendance (groups of guests) by way of the parking lot is 12,156 (https://www.wdwmagic.com/facts!.htm)

-- The typical travel time required for each mode of transport into park (using google maps distance measuring tool the distance of the bus route (and the Minnie van route) is approximately 1.12 miles, the distance of the Monorail route is approximately 1.56 miles and the distance of the ferry route is approximately .67 miles).
+- The typical travel time required for each mode of transport into park (using Google maps distance measuring tool the distance of the bus route (and the Minnie van route) is approximately 1.12 miles, the distance of the Monorail route is approximately 1.56 miles and the distance of the ferry route is approximately .67 miles).

 - The typical wait time through security at the Transportation and Ticket Center (TTC) will depend on whether the guests are carrying bags as there are two security lines - one for guests with bags and the other for guests without.
-For simplicity, if a group is carying a bag, all members of that group will go through the same security line.
+For simplicity, if a group is carrying a bag, all members of that group will go through the same security line.

 - Although any mechanical issues for the different modes of transportation (e.g. out of service buses, engine problems) will increase travel time for guests, our model assumes all modes of transportation are running continuously during the time the park is open.